Today's Daily Tip

 "Chanting is a powerful spiritual practice," says Krishna Das.
 "It can look like rock 'n' roll and sound like rock 'n' roll, but it isn't."
 If you practice kirtan regularly, with sincerity and open-heartedness, he says, "every repetition of these mantras will have an effect and will bring real fruits to your heart, sooner or later."

-Shannon Sexton was the Managing Editor at Yoga Journal and Anna Dubrovsky is a freelance writer.
+Anna Dubrovsky is a freelance writer.